Ruthuvikas/Booking-Agent/README.md

+Here is an improved version of your README file:

 # Booking-Agent

-**Booking-Agent** is an AI-powered travel booking assistant that simplifies searching for travel options and booking tickets.
-The agent is designed to handle user requirements efficiently, providing a seamless experience for travelers.
+**Booking-Agent** is an AI-powered travel booking assistant designed to streamline the search for travel options and simplify the ticket booking process.
+The agent efficiently handles user requirements, offering a seamless booking experience.

----

 ## Repository Overview